Peter

 this year.
 The man is unstoppable.

-A quick recap if you are
+A quick recap

-to write tomorrow things fall apart.
+going to write tomorrow things fall apart.
 His drive is a restlessness,

 an inability to accept the status quo, a free acknowledgement that